ml-smores/fast/README.md

   We provided a sample configuration file with the major options.
 However, you could add other options into the file according to your need.
 * Here are the basic options:

+	* basicModelName: It should be FAST or KT.
+	* modelName: It could be any string you like.
+	* parameterizedEmit: If parameterizedEmit=true, it uses features in computing emission probability (guess and slip).
+If basicModelName=KT, the code will automatically set parameterizedEmit=false; if basicModelName=FAST, the code will automatically set parameterizedEmit=true.
+	* allowForget: If allowForget=false, then p(forget)=0, i.e. p(unknown|known)=0.

 	* inDir: input files' directory
 	* outDir: output prediction and evaluation and log files' directory
 	* (execPoolDir: for outputing execution info.)